Looking After Your Cat Client: Provide the Best Cat Sitting Services

 04 Play or cuddle time with the cat

 Playing.
-Keep the kitty happy with some playtime.
+Part of looking after your cat client means keeping the kitty happy with some playtime.
 Ask the owner to leave a few toys or bring your own.
 LED lights and mice on a string are a favourite.
 As well as exercise (vital for indoor cats), playing creates a wonderful bond with your newest furry friends.
+However, be aware of which toys may be dangerous for cats and keep these away from Mr Whiskers when you’re not around to supervise.

 Grooming.
-Check with the owner, but typically long-haired cats will need to be brushed daily and short-haired cats groomed once a week.
+Check with the owner, but typically you will need to brush long-haired cats daily and groom short-haired cats once a week.
 Remember to brush first, then comb.
 Start with a wide-toothed comb detangling matted hair.
 Then work front to back in small sections using a wire brush to remove dead hair.

 Outdoor & Indoor Cats.
 Indoor cats need play time to keep them mentally stimulated.
 Outdoor cats may not be there when you visit.
 If that’s the case, check that food and water have gone down.
 If you are still unsure that the cat has been there, leave out a tasty treat and see if that’s gone on your next visit.
 You can read more about how to find “Mr Whiskers” here.

 The Kitties Owners.
-It’s important to always keep the owner updated.
+It’s important to always keep the owner updated on their cat’s holiday care.
 Let them know what you and your new furry friend are getting up to by sending daily photo updates and videos.
 Even if kitty is out when you’ve come to visit please let the owner know.
-You want the owner to know that they’ve left their kitty in the safe hands of a star sitter …. a 5 star sitter 😉
+You want the owner to know that they’ve left their kitty in the safe hands of a trusted house sitter or 5 star cat sitter. 😉

 To be awesome and stay awesome please always follow our Code of Conduct